vaib-dev/Courses/4-software-engineering/README.md

 ## Chapter 2 -  Software Development Process Models

-In this chapter, we learned about Software Development Process Models and different phases through which we build software.
-After this, we had a detailed explanation of the waterfall model with the help of a diagram .
-Finally, we closed with waterfall model applications, advantages, and disadvantages.
+It is about Software Development Process Models and different phases through which we build software.
+After this, the waterfall model is explained in detail with the help of a diagram .
+At last, we will learn about the waterfall model applications, advantages, and disadvantages.

 ## Chapter 3 -  Agile Methods